ScanMountGoat/Smush-Material-Research/Material Parameters.md

 | 166 | CustomVector63 | ??? |

-### Textures
+## Textures
-*Note that multiple params use col maps.
-This is mosty likely due to separate UV channels and texture blending.*
+Textures may share a type due to using a different layer or UV channel.

 | Param ID | Name | Description |
 | --- | --- | --- |